bluesky314/MLheuristics.github.io/_posts/2019-05-25-Coming Soon Guessing the Central Limit Theorem.md

 We can plot this for different values of N and see which x's are most likley.
 Keep in mind x is the number of heads here.
 So if x=10 is most likley with N=25 it means 10 heads and 15 tails are the most likley outcome.

-We see that the most likley number is N/2( N/2 corrosponds to the case of N/2 heads and N/2 tails and winning of 0).
+We see that the most likley number is N/2( remember N/2 corrosponds to the case of N/2 heads and N/2 tails and winning of 0).
 And values away from that becomes less and less likley.
 The relationship is strictly monotonic is the left and right regions.
 This is a key point we will exploit later.
 You can pause and think why this would be the case.

 This is the case becuase the $\binom{N}{x}$ term is maximized in our binomial distribution at x=N/2.
 If you remember this term is added in the bernoulli to count the number of ways an outcome can now occour.
 So if N=4 the possible pairs are (1,1),(1,-1),(-1,1) and (-1,-1) but (1,-1) is the same as (-1,1) as we dont care about ordering so this gets accounted in the factor $\binom{2}{1}=2$.
 And this is true for large numbers as well.
 So the reason why N/2 is most likley or a winning of 0 is most likley is because in N tosses the number of *ways I can sum +1 and -1 to equal 0 is more than the number of ways I can use them to get any other number* and *ways I can sum +1 and -1 to equal +1 is more than the number of ways I can use them to get +2*.
-But anyways I hope it was already quite intutive to you from the setting of the game that a winning of 0 was most likley small winnings/losses were more likley than large winnings/losses
+But anyways I hope it was already quite intutive to you from the setting of the game that a winning of 0 was most likley small winnings/losses were more likley than large winnings/losses, we have just verified this mathematically and made clear nearby cases such as +2 and +1.

+In the example of N=50, 25 corrosponds to the case of 0 winnings, 24 of 1$ loss and 26 of 1$ profit.
+Due to the symmetry 24 and 26 have equal likleyhood we are equally likley to loose an amount as we are to gain it.
+The plot of this would look like:[bin of N=50 but with winnings on x-axis]

+-mention limiting case of binomail is normal

+--Quote from statistical rethinking about normal

 Or in other worlds : large deviations are less likely than smaller ones.